PLANNED PARENTHOOD OF MARYLAND: A HISTORY

 In 1975 the PPM administrative offices and Baltimore City health center moved to the 600 block of Howard Street in downtown Baltimore, and then to the 300 block of Howard Street in 2004, where it remains today.
 PPM has an active Board of Directors that identifies the strategic priorities of the organization, as well as ensures its fiscal solvency.

 Over the years PPM has evolved as the result of new technologies and changing demographics.
 PPM now operates eight high-quality health centers throughout Maryland with a call center for appointment scheduling and bilingual staff to serve Spanish speakers.
 Current plans include the adoption of Electronic Medical Records and the re-introduction of female sterilization services.

 As a not-for-profit service organization, PPM remains dedicated to providing affordable, quality health care.
 We are committed to helping all women, men, teens, and adults protect themselves from disease, safeguard against unintended pregnancies, and make healthy decisions, no matter what.
 We're proudly here for every person, every family, and every community.

 PLANNED PARENTHOOD OF MARYLAND: HIGHLIGHTS

 Each year Planned Parenthood of Maryland grows by leaps and bounds to better serve you and your community.
-Please click on the links below to read what PPM has accomplished over the years.
+Please click here to read what PPM has accomplished over the years.